By Lambert Strether of Corrente.

 Deaton: This is much more hypothetical because of course, you are saying “what is doing this?”
 Tying it to the economy is tricky because it is certainly not true that it was the Great Recession that made this happen, for example.
 And in fact even if you go back to the late 1990s, the patterns of income and so on are not that different across groups.
 They don’t match up.
 Any simple story that said “it is the economy stupid,” is stupid.

 So we trace this back sort of a long way, and if you look at birth cohorts it is like each successive birth cohort is doing worse.
 They are more susceptible to these deaths throughout life, and the deaths rise with age more rapidly for younger cohorts, so we’re attracted by this idea that there is a cumulative process going on which is steadily getting worse over time.
 And, you know, the destruction of the way of life of the white working class is maybe a good way of thinking about this.
 I mean we are very attracted by that.
-You know, , but, it works through a lot of other bad stuff that is going on — like the decline in marriage rates, the increase in out-of-wedlock childbearing, and all those sort of things.
+You know, the ultimate poison may be in the labor market, but, it works through a lot of other bad stuff that is going on — like the decline in marriage rates, the increase in out-of-wedlock childbearing, and all those sort of things.
 It is those things that get to middle age and your life has not worked out the way you thought, not just in terms of the salary you earned, but also your marital relationship, your kids who you may not know anymore and who are living with someone else.
 So there are a lot of people who in their 50s that find that their life has just sort of come apart.

 One story is just that there has been this slow loss of the white working class life.
 There has been stagnation in wages for 50 years.
 If you don’t have a university degree, median wages for those people have actually been going down.
 So it is just like that model, whereby American capitalism really delivered to people who were not particularly well-educated, seems to be broken.